 Vowel to vowel linking

-When words that end in a vowel sound are adjacent to words that begin with a vowel sound we add a /y/ or /w/ sound to link the words together.
+When words that end in a vowel sound are located next to words that begin with a vowel sound we add a /y/ or /w/ sound to link the words together.

 Here are some examples: